wootencl/apidocs-v4/source/includes/_pharmacy_network.md

 ```

-> Sample response for /pharmacy/network endpoint when using zip and radius as parameters:
+> Sample response for /pharmacy/network endpoint when using zipcode and radius as parameters:

 ```
 {